Alcohol and cancer: Lung cancer

 Alcohol intake of more than 2 drinks per day is associated with a small increased risk of lung cancer.
 Commenting on a study by Freudenheim et al., R. Curtis Ellison MD writes, "This study, like others, suggests a weak, positive association between consuming larger amounts of alcohol (>2 drinks a day) and lung cancer risk."
 However, studies on the relationship between alcohol consumption and lung cancer have yielded conflicting results.
 Studies are typically impacted by confounding due to factors like smoking which is one of the most significant risk factors for the development of lung cancer.
 The association of alcohol consumption with lung cancer is unclear.

 Skin cancer

 Results from the European Prospective Investigation into Cancer and nutrition (EPIC) cohort indicated a positive association between alcohol consumption and skin cancer.
 Baseline alcohol intake as well as lifetime alcohol consumption were associated with an increased risk of the development of squamous cell carcinoma, basal cell carcinoma, and melanoma in men.
 There was also an increased risk of these skin cancers in women, but the association wasn't as strong as that seen in men.
-Any alcohol intake is associated with the development of malignant melanoma.
+Any alcohol intake is associated with the development of melanoma.